CodErebus-dot-com/azure-adb2c-vanilla-workspace/README.md

 # Turborepo starter

 This is an official starter Turborepo.
-This is supposed to be a test app.

 ## Using this example